Outcomes - Robot-Assisted Radical Prostatectomy

 Outcomes are the results of surgery.
 There are a number of things that are considered when looking at how successful a particular operation has been.
 These include how quickly you recover, the likelihood of curing the cancer and the chance of long-term side effects.

-Since the Robotic Center at RPCI opened in 2004, almost 100% of radical prostate operations have been done robotically.
+Since the Center for Robotic Surgery at RPCI opened in 2004, almost 100% of radical prostate operations have been done robotically.
 RPCI’s outcomes data for robot-assisted prostatectomy, including data on cancer control and adverse effects, are benchmarked against national averages for both robot-assisted and open radical prostatectomy.

 What are Surgical Margins?